widoriezebos/Thoth/Documentation/Administration/Configuration.md

 markdown.option.EXTANCHORLINKS
 : Generate anchor links for headers using complete contents of the header.
 Note that Thoth has it’s own method of creating actor links that might interfere with this setting.
 Default is off.

+### Miscellaneous
+search.maxresults
+: The number of search results to show per page of results

+versioncontrol.maxfilerevisions
+: The maximum number of revisions to retrieve for the metadata page.
+Default = 10

+versioncontrol.maxcontextrevisions
+: The maximum number of revisions to collect / display for latest commits for the entire context (Revisions command).
+Default = 25

+json.prettyprint
+: When a page is rendered to JSON (by adding the mode=json parameter to a request) it will be pretty printed if this setting is set to ‘true’.
+Default = true

+parsetimeout
+: The maximum time in ms that a Markdown parse by the PegDown parser can last.
+Default = 4000

 ## Sample configuration file
 \includecode{sample.configuration.properties}